Why I love labels; How we transcend them ~ after they helped us live more authentically.

 I have always loved labels, yet never knew why until I began to immerse myself in learning, understanding, and practicing my two favorite, helpful personality assessment tools: the Myers Briggs Personality Assessment, and The Enneagram.

-By overlaying my 20 years of exclusive work with HSPs, I have come to understand the many differences and similarities we all share as HSPs, but also as individuals.
+By overlaying my 26 years of exclusive work with HSPs, I have come to understand the many differences and similarities we all share as HSPs, but also as individuals.
 I understand how family of origin, work environments, geographic areas, culture, and varied life experiences can influence, hinder or block our quest for self identity and knowledge.

 Now Imagine being thrown a life jacket

-With a new lens, you can enjoy envisioning a different way of living, a different way of being… and you realize you can discover and start to make even the slightest changes.
-With enough shifts, you begin to realize you are being called to put down roots … The seeds of your self-identity have been chosen and planted with care.
-With sensitive attention and love, these seeds will begin to grow and bloom … It is almost as if you can see and feel their roots growing deep and their unique foliage beginning to bloom and reach for the light …
+Or maybe your “label” is a diagnosis, or a mental health condition.
+It doesn’t matter the ‘label,’ what matters is that you have been given information to servie as a guide to begin to find a way to your shore, to start a process of meeting your unique needs.
+With enough small shifts, you begin to realize you are being called to put down roots.
+The seeds of your self-identity have been claimed and planted with care.
+With sensitive attunement, attention nurturing and and love, provided by you — these seeds can begin to grow and bloom.
+It is almost as if you can sense and feel their roots growing deep and their unique foliage beginning to bloom and reach for the light …

 Imagine these seeds producing deep roots